Max Muncy Player Props: Dodgers vs. Nationals

 Max Muncy At The Plate

-- Among the qualified batters in MLB play, he ranks 155th in batting average, 71st in on-base percentage, and 15th in slugging.
+- He ranks 156th in batting average, 69th in on base percentage, and 14th in slugging among qualifying hitters in MLB action.

-- Muncy has reached base via a hit in 25 games this season (of 49 played), and had multiple hits in eight of those games.
+- Muncy has reached base via a hit in 25 games this year (of 49 played), and had multiple hits in eight of those games.

-- He has gone deep in 26.5% of his games this year, and 8.4% of his plate appearances.
+- In 26.5% of his games this season, he has hit a long ball, and 8.4% of his trips to the plate.

+- In 20 games this season (40.8%), Muncy has picked up an RBI, and in seven of those games (14.3%) he had more than one.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.